akvo/mapbox-offline-reactive/docs/index.md

 ## Mapbox Offline Reactive

-### Why this library
+### Why this library?
 In [our Flow mobile app](https://github.com/akvo/akvo-flow-mobile), we use [Mapbox](https://github.com/mapbox/mapbox-gl-native-android) to display maps.
-Since our app is used in remote areas we needed to provide an offline map functionality.
+Since the app is used in remote areas, we needed to provide an offline map functionality.
 We allow users to select small areas to download for later offline use.
-Here is a list of fonctionalities for the offline maps:
+Here is a list of functionalities for the offline maps:
   * View a list of downloaded offline areas with their name
   * Rename an offline area
   * Delete an area